iplay-source/iamtired/README.md

     ```

 4.  **Configure AI**
-    Open the app and click the **Settings** icon to configure your preferred AI provider (Gemini, OpenAI, Claude, Local, etc.).
+    Launch the app and click the **Settings** icon.
+Enter your API key for your preferred provider (Gemini, OpenAI, etc.) to unlock the full potential of the engine.

 ---